 2.2 Access to Collections:

-- Access to the second largest academic resource in Canada.
-The NEOS Library Consortium Catalogue contains over 5 million items and is second only in size to the University of Toronto’s library catalogue.
+- Access to one of the largest academic collections in Canada.
+The NEOS Library Consortium Catalogue contains over 13 million items.
 Items in the NEOS Library Consortium Catalogue may be requested directly by primary clients and picked up and dropped off at the most convenient NEOS library for the client.

 - Document delivery distribution service.
-NEOS has a document delivery distribution service located at the Book and Record Depository (BARD), University of Alberta.
-NEOS libraries connect directly to the BARD using either commercial courier or their own institutional van.
-As the connection is direct to the BARD, libraries are able to use bins to transport library materials.
+NEOS has a document delivery distribution service located at the Research & Collections Resource Facility, University of Alberta.
+NEOS libraries connect directly to the RCRF using either commercial courier or their own institutional van.
+As the connection is direct to the RCRF, libraries are able to use bins to transport library materials.
 The use of bins has allowed staff to flag books rather than package each item separately, resulting in cost savings relating to staff time spent on this activity.

 - Cost savings for interlibrary loan.
 No fees are charged for interlibrary loans among NEOS libraries.
 Libraries outside of a consortium arrangement often have to pay upwards of $10 for each interlibrary loan request.
 For libraries requesting large numbers of interlibrary loans, NEOS membership results in tremendous cost savings by member library interlibrary loan departments.